-There is a slight variation to this scenario.
+There is a slight variation on this scenario.
 That is the idea purported by some school staff (in our experience) that if you pay for a private assessment, then that professional will simply sign away a report that tells you what you ‘want to hear’.
 Well isn’t that a loaded phrase, ‘what you want to hear’.

 As it happens, in our experience, professionals offering private assessments demonstrate knowledge, skill and integrity in bucket loads.
 They have to be a member of the same professional bodies as the LA experts and adhere to and must practice to the same standards.

-However if comments like this are made, if a professional thinks that an accredited expert has made a diagnosis or recommendations ‘because a parent paid for it’ then that is another matter altogether.
+However, if comments like this are made, if a professional thinks that an accredited expert has made a diagnosis or recommendations ‘because a parent paid for it’ then that is another matter altogether.
 If they really BELIEVE it’s true then as a professional then surely they are accountable for taking action: whistleblowing policies should be followed or the relevant professional body should be contacted.

 Simply gossiping and using your own gossip as a reason not to implement the recommendations is surely just not appropriate professional behaviour.

-If you are in a situation similar to these we hope that this blog will help you to challenge the staff involved and move forward the support your child is needs.
+If you are in a situation similar to these we hope that this blog will help you to challenge the staff involved and move forward the support your child needs.

-Please click here to see a linky blog hop that bring peoples’ posts together: on SEN & labels, difficulties with getting diagnosed, pushy parents, private assessments, and other challenges in getting SEN support for children in schools.
+Please click here to see a linky blog hop that brings peoples’ posts together: on SEN & labels, difficulties with getting diagnosed, pushy parents, private assessments, and other challenges in getting SEN support for children in schools.